VishakhaItankar/LendingClubCaseStudy/README.md

 ## Contact
-Created by [@anksushkshirsagar and @vishakhaitankar] - feel free to contact me!
+Created by [@AnkushKshirsagar and @VishakhaItankar] - feel free to contact me!